Matthias Rubner is a partner in the Paris office of Latham & Watkins. He primarily advises on employment law.

 Mr. Rubner is fluent in French, English, and German.
 He is a frequently featured speaker at seminars in France, the UK, Germany, and the US.

-Matthias Rubner is noted for his "profound expertise" in employment issues arising from M&A, including consultations with employee representatives.
-He also handles contentious matters concerning redundancies and social security.
+“Noted for his profound expertise in employment issues arising from M&A, including consultations with employee representatives.
+He also handles contentious matters concerning redundancies and social security.”
+Chambers Europe 2019

 He is regularly quoted in Chambers Europe, Legal 500 EMEA, Legal 500 Paris, Best Lawyers and Décideurs.
 He is described as “hard-working, always available and has a fantastic global perspective.”